jalopezsuarez/RaspberryTerminal24/README.md

 x11vnc -storepasswd
 ```

-### Raspberry 5 FIX
+### X-Window Raspberry 5 FixError

 In Raspberry 5, if you're trying to build up an X11 GUI-ful on Bookworm Lite, you may have already discovered that it doesn't work, while the exact same disk popped into a Pi4 works as it always has, and the GUI comes up.

+The error in Xorg.0.log is:

 ```
-The error in /var/log/Xorg.0.log is: Cannot run in framebuffer mode.
-Please specify busIDs
+Cannot run in framebuffer mode.
+Please specify busIDs.
 ```

 ```
 sudo apt-get install gldriver-test
 ```

-### System X-Window X11
+### Raspberry Desktop Window System (X11)

-Nos vamos a la utilidad de raspi-config y establecemos las opciones de arranque automático
+Nos vamos a la utilidad de raspi-config y establecemos las opciones de X11 como systema de ventanas por defecto.

 ```
 sudo raspi-config